meilisearch/documentation/learn/core_concepts/indexes.md

 ## Primary key

 Every index has a primary key: a required attribute that must be present in all documents in the index.
-The index must know the primary key's attribute name and each document must have a unique value associated with the primary key.
-This serves to identify each document, such that two documents in an index can never be completely identical.
+Each document must have a unique value associated with this attribute.

+The primary key serves to identify each document, such that two documents in an index can never be completely identical.
+If you add two documents with the same value for the primary key, they will be treated as the same document: one will overwrite the other.
 If you try adding documents and even a single one is missing the primary key, none of the documents will be stored.

-You can set a primary key for an index or let it be inferred by Meilisearch.
-Read more about it in our [dedicated guide](/learn/core_concepts/primary_key.md#setting-the-primary-key).
+You can set the primary key for an index or let it be inferred by Meilisearch.
+Read more about [setting the primary key](/learn/core_concepts/primary_key.md#setting-the-primary-key).

 [Learn more about document primary key](/learn/core_concepts/primary_key.md#primary-key-2)

 ## Index settings

-Index settings can be thought of as a JSON object containing different options for customizing search behavior.
+Index settings can be thought of as a JSON object containing many different options for customizing search behavior.

-Meilisearch allows you to customize the following index settings:
+You can customize the following index settings:

 - [Ranking rules](#ranking-rules)
 - [Synonyms](#synonyms)